simonkarpenko/git-repo/README.md

 # GIT-REPO

-That is a test project
+That is a test project with some hough utilities